kermitt2/entity-fishing/doc/restAPI.rst

 Response
 --------

-The response returned by the (N)ERD text processing service is basically the same JSON as the JSON query, enriched by the list of identified and, when possible, disambiguated entities, together with a server runtime information.
+The response returned by the (N)ERD query processing service is basically the same JSON as the JSON query, enriched by the list of identified and, when possible, disambiguated entities, together with a server runtime information.

 If the textual content to be processed is provided in the query as a string, the identified entities will be associated to offset positions in the input string, so that the client can associate precisely the textual mention and the entity “annotation”.